 Back to the Economic Big Picture

-For those fretting over the ongoing decline in labour force participation, especially outside urban centers, what’s happening in customer service should actually be encouraging.
+For those fretting over the ongoing decline in labor force participation, especially outside urban centers, what’s happening in customer service should actually be encouraging.
 The key is, don’t think about this as a “call center” story.
 More human-to-human jobs can be done remotely due to 1) technology improvements; and 2) the willingness of consumers to interact that way.
 Some of those remote workers might work from a building that looks like a call center.
 But many will not.
 Combine the “more jobs can be remote” with the “self-service ceiling” effect, and this is a force for not just maintaining employment, but bringing opportunity to regions that need it most.

 Online Discussion Coming Up